top of page

 Finnish Lapland returns to true astronomical darkness earlier in autumn than Iceland or southern Norway.
 For clients with an October or even late September window, Finland offers genuine viewing opportunities before other destinations are fully dark.

-Finland also holds the glass-roofed log cabin experience — warm inside, open to the sky, with the aurora playing directly overhead while you lie in bed.
+Finland also holds the glass-roofed log cabin experience.
+Warm inside, open to the sky, with the aurora playing directly overhead while you lie in bed.
 You are comfortable.
 The sky is fully visible.
 It is the most accessible form of aurora viewing we offer.

 Finnish Lapland winter